-- Provide them with a warm and comfortable place to sleep.
+- Provide a warm and comfortable place to sleep.

 - If eyesight and hearing do begin to fail, provide your cat with a secure and constant environment.
 Don’t move furniture around, keep food bowls and litter trays in the same spot.
 Do not allow a cat with failing eyesight or hearing to roam outside.